 Best Research Project for Impact:

-- Centre for Emerging Technology and Security – Alan Turing Institute
+- Centre for Emerging Technology and Security – CETaS at The Alan Turing Institute

 - Human Rights, Democracy, and the Rule of Law Impact Assessment for AI Systems (HUDERIA) – Queen Mary University of London